rarible/subgraph/README.md

-# Rarible Subgraph
+# Protocol subgraph

 The subgraph provides information about buys on https://rarible.com, including fee amounts.

-In the current version, only `ExchangeV1` contract's `Buy` events are handled.
+In the current version, only `ExchangeV1` contract events are handled.
 Other contracts will be added soon.

 The graphql schema is still under heavy development and will likely have major changes and improvements.

 ### Installation/Development

-For development instructions follow the official documentation - https://thegraph.com/docs/define-a-subgraph#install-the-graph-cli.
+Please follow the official documentation - https://thegraph.com/docs/define-a-subgraph#install-the-graph-cli.

 ## Entity